Tadashi Satō (politician)

-Tadashi Satō (Nihongo: 佐藤 正 (Satō Tadashi) July 20, 1849 – April 27, 1920) was a Japanese Army officer and politician.
+Tadashi Satō (佐藤 正, Satō Tadashi) was a Japanese Army officer and politician.

-As a lieutenant colonel in the Imperial Japanese Army, he was given command of the 18th Infantry Regiment on October 29, 1891.
-He was later promoted to colonel, and wounded in battle on March 4, 1895 during the First Sino-Japanese War.
+As a lieutenant colonel in the Imperial Japanese Army, he was given command of the 18th Infantry Regiment on 29 October 1891.
+He was later promoted to colonel, and wounded in battle on 4 March 1895 during the First Sino-Japanese War.

-As a politician, he was Mayor of Hiroshima from January 10 to April 20, 1896.
+As a politician, he was Mayor of Hiroshima from 10 January to 20 April 1896.